HomeGuidesAPI ReferenceRelease notes

 5. Authenticate with credentials:

-• Access Key ID: Enter your access key ID.
+• Enter your Access Key ID.

 6. Save your Source: Click the "Done" button to save and create the Source.